servo/book/src/architecture/directory-structure.md

     The actual trait implementations are located in the `script` crate.
     These are split into two crates in order to improve the speed of incremental builds.
   - **script_layout_interface** — The API the script crate provides for the layout crate.
-  - **script_traits** — APIs to the script crate for crates that don't want to depend on the script crate for build speed reasons.
   - **selectors** — CSS selector matching.
   - **servo** — Entry points for the servo application and libservo embedding library.
+  - **shared** — Shared traits/code used by multiple components that don't want to depend on the main crate for build speed reasons.
   - **style** — APIs for parsing CSS and interacting with stylesheets and styled elements.
-  - **style_traits** — APIs to the style crate for crates that don't want to depend on the style crate for build speed reasons.
   - **util** — Assorted utility methods and types that are commonly used throughout the project.
   - **webdriver_server** — In-process server to allow manipulating browser instances via a WebDriver client.
   - **webgpu** — Implementation of threads for the WebGPU API.
 - **etc** — Useful tools and scripts for developers.
-- **mach** — A command-line tool to help with developer tasks.
 - **ports**
-  - **winit** — Embedding implementation for the `winit` windowing library.
+  - **servoshell** — The example browser than uses servo.
 - **python**
+  - **mach** — A command-line tool to help with developer tasks.
   - **servo** — Implementations of servo-specific mach commands.
   - **tidy** — Python package of code lints that are automatically run before merging changes.
 - **resources** — Files used at run time.